-In this document many threat vectors are identified all IT, DevOps and many other DM staff are highly aware of these.
+In this document many threat vectors are identified.
+Rubin and SLAC IT, Chile DevOps Team and many other Data Management () staff are highly aware of these threat vectors.
 If an incident is observed we:

-- notify the Information Security Officer (ISO) [LPM-121] - ISO notifies Project Management Office (PMO) (project manager and deputies) - the ISO decides which information and how widely to broadcast to all staff - IT team take action to isolate, remove or switch off affected systems. - investigation and remediation are initiated which may be disaster recovery. - staff are informed of the plan to return systems to service.
+- Notify the Information Security Officer (ISO) [LPM-121] - ISO coordinates the security team analysis to determine the scope of the incident and establish it is a real threat - ISO notifies Project Management Office () (project manager and deputies ) - ISO notifies SLAC Chief Information Security Officer (CISO) - The ISO decides which information and how widely to broadcast to all staff. - Investigation and remediation are initiated which may include disaster recovery. - The combined Rubin Information Technology (IT) team (SLAC, and AURA) take action to isolate, remove or switch off affected systems. - Staff are informed of the plan to return systems to service. - ISO organizes a Post Incident Review